Squaring the circle: History

 Methods to calculate the approximate area of a given circle, which can be thought of as a precursor problem to squaring the circle, were known already in many ancient cultures.
 These methods can be summarized by stating the approximation to π that they produce.
 In around 2000 BCE, the Babylonian mathematicians used the approximation $\pi\approx\tfrac{25}{8}=3.125$, and at approximately the same time the ancient Egyptian mathematicians used $\pi\approx\tfrac{256}{81}\approx 3.16$.
 Over 1000 years later, the Old Testament Books of Kings used the simpler approximation $\pi\approx3$.
 Ancient Indian mathematics, as recorded in the Shatapatha Brahmana and Shulba Sutras, used several different approximations to $\pi$.
 Archimedes proved a formula for the area of a circle, according to which $3\,\tfrac{10}{71}\approx 3.141<\pi<3\,\tfrac{1}{7}\approx 3.143$.
 In Chinese mathematics, in the third century CE, Liu Hui found even more accurate approximations using a method similar to that of Archimedes, and in the fifth century Zu Chongzhi found $\pi\approx 355/113\approx 3.141593$, an approximation known as Milü.

 The problem of constructing a square whose area is exactly that of a circle, rather than an approximation to it, comes from Greek mathematics.
 Greek mathematicians found compass and straightedge constructions to convert any polygon into a square of equivalent area.
 They used this construction to compare areas of polygons geometrically, rather than by the numerical computation of area that would be more typical in modern mathematics.
 As Proclus wrote many centuries later, this motivated the search for methods that would allow comparisons with non-polygonal shapes:

 The first known Greek to study the problem was Anaxagoras, who worked on it while in prison.
 Hippocrates of Chios attacked the problem by finding a shape bounded by circular arcs, the lune of Hippocrates, that could be squared.
 Antiphon the Sophist believed that inscribing regular polygons within a circle and doubling the number of sides would eventually fill up the area of the circle (this is the method of exhaustion).
 Since any polygon can be squared, he argued, the circle can be squared.
-In contrast, Eudemus argued that magnitudes cannot be divided up without limit, so the area of the circle would never be used up.
+In contrast, Eudemus argued that magnitudes can be divided up without limit, so the area of the circle would never be used up.
 Contemporaneously with Antiphon, Bryson of Heraclea argued that, since larger and smaller circles both exist, there must be a circle of equal area; this principle can be seen as a form of the modern intermediate value theorem.
 The more general goal of carrying out all geometric constructions using only a compass and straightedge has often been attributed to Oenopides, but the evidence for this is circumstantial.